 Teaching assistants are student assistants for first-year courses (including Lawyering) and for upper-level lecture courses and seminars.
 Faculty participation is voluntary.
 Teaching assistants work closely with faculty and receive academic credit (up to a maximum of two (2) credits).
 With the exception of teaching assistants for the Lawyering program, a teaching assistant must attend every class and thus a student may not register for a class that conflicts with one in which she will serve as a teaching assistant.
 (The Lawyering program will provide conflict guidelines for students who will serve as teaching assistants in that program.)
 In addition to attending class, teaching assistants will conduct several review sessions per semester.
 During these sessions, they usually review questions and provide model answers to problems that have been prepared under the supervision of the professor.
 Teaching assistants are also available to answer the questions of individual students or to meet with small groups of students during designated “office hours.”
 In addition, they provide an alternative or supplement to the professor.

 All teaching assistants are chosen directly by faculty members.
 Individual faculty members are responsible for publicizing any available teaching assistant positions for their course(s).
-In a course of three or more credits, students may earn two credits; In a course of two (2) credits, students may earn one credit; A maximum of two (2) credits total of teaching assistant credits may be counted toward degree requirements.
+In a course of three or more credits, students may earn two credits.
+In a course of two (2) credits, students may earn one credit.
+In a course of one (1) credit, students may earn one-half credit.
+A maximum of two (2) credits total of teaching assistant credits may be counted toward degree requirements.
 Graduate students are not eligible to be teaching assistants.

 Teaching assistant credits may be added to your schedule using ABRA during the add/drop period.
 The new course number is LAW-LW.11608.
 You may locate different teaching assistant sections by searching under course type = 'teaching assistant.'
 This will generate a list of all the teaching assistant sections which are available in ABRA.
 The correct section of Teaching Assistant can be located on the schedule of classes by finding the name of the professor for whom you are a teaching assistant.
 It is your responsibility to register for Teaching Assistant.